kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 		// this.$ hash is empty now
 	}

-> If you've made a custom reference to a Component that is not cleaned up by a `destroy()` method, then calling `destroy()` will not actually make that object subject to garbage collection.
-For this reason there is a `this.destroyed` flag on each Component.
-If `this.destroyed` is true, the Component has been uninitialized and the reference should be removed.
+**Note:** If you've made a custom reference to a component that is not cleaned up by a `destroy()` method, then calling `destroy()` will not actually make that object subject to garbage collection.
+For this reason, there is a `this.destroyed` flag on each component.
+If `this.destroyed` is `true`, the Component has been uninitialized and the reference should be removed.

-### Control: hasNode() and rendered()
+### Controls: hasNode() and rendered()

-Control is a kind of Component, so controls have the same `constructor()`, `create()`, `destroy()` system described above, but Control introduces a few more methods for managing it's representation in DOM.
+`Control` is a kind of component, so controls have the same `constructor()`, `create()`, `destroy()` system described above, but the `Control` kind introduces a few more methods for managing its representation in the DOM.

-Control is designed so that most methods and properties can be used without knowing whether there is corresponding DOM or not.
+`Control` is designed so that most of its methods and properties can be used without regard to whether there is a corresponding DOM node or not.
 For example, you can call

 	this.$.control.applyStyle("color", "blue");

-If the control is rendered, it will put that style in DOM, if not, it will store that information until the DOM is created.
+If the control is rendered, that style is placed in the DOM; if not, the information is stored until the DOM is created.
 Either way, when you see it, the text will be blue.

 There are certain things you cannot do unless DOM has been created.
-Obviously, you cannot do work directly on a DomNode if there is no DOM.
-Also, e.g., `getBounds()` returns values measured from DOM, so if there is no DOM, you won't get accurate bounds.
+Obviously, you cannot do work directly on a `DomNode` if there is no DOM.
+Also, some methods (e.g., `getBounds()`) return values measured from DOM, so if there is no DOM, you won't get accurate values.

-In a Control, if you need to do something right away after DOM is created, you can do that in the `rendered()` method:
+In a control, if you need to do something immediately after the DOM is created, you can do that in the `rendered()` method:

 	rendered: function() {
 		// important! must call the inherited method